 Where Does North Dakota Stand on Cell Phone Use While Driving?

 North Dakota does not universally ban the use of cell phones, or even all hand-held devices, while driving.
 While texting while driving is against the law for everyone and is punishable by a $100 fine.
 Only certain classes of drivers are prohibited from talking on a cell phone while driving.

 For example, drivers under the age of 18 may never use a cell phone while driving.
 Additionally, school bus drivers are absolutely prohibited from using cell phones while driving.
 The ban only applies when they are driving school buses; when they are not at work and are driving their private vehicles, they are subject to the same distracted driving laws as everyone else.

 Cell phone distractions present a serious danger to drivers.
 In 2014, 14% of car accidents in the United States involved at least one driver who was distracted by a cell phone.
 The problem is not just that using a cell phone to talk or sending a text message which requires you to take one or both hands off of the steering wheel, although that also contributes to the problem.
 While taking your eyes off the road to read a text message is certainly dangerous, the biggest problem is that cell phones and similar devices take your attention away from the road, plain and simple.

 Distracted driving can cause injuries and all sorts of legal problems.
 It could leave you in need of a personal injury attorney or a criminal defense attorney.
 In either case, professional legal advice can help mitigate the problems caused by distracted driving.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.